Romanian PM tests limits of EU's patience

 Basescu has a fighting chance as the referendum result will only be valid if turnout is more than half - and many people say they are too sick of Romania’s whole political class to vote.

-“When it comes to my faith in politicians, I have to say I lost it some time ago,” said Adrian Mihailescu, a marketing manager.
+“When it comes to my faith in politicians, I have to say I lost it some time ago,” said Adrian Mihailescu, a marketing manager sheltering in a park from Bucharest’s scorching sun.

 The government accuses Basescu of having undue influence over the judiciary.
-Prosecutors have notched up a series of convictions and the EU has demanded that it prosecute and jail senior figures to prove it is serious about corruption.
+Prosecutors have notched up a series of convictions that indicated Romania may have been on the right track in addressing EU demands that it prosecute and jail senior figures to prove it is serious about corruption.

+“All this (the impeachment) happened with such speed because Adrian Nastase went to jail.
+And if he went to jail, anyone could,” said Laura Stefan, a member of EU team monitoring graft across the bloc.

-Additional reporting by Luiza Ilie, Ioana Patran and Sam Cage in Bucharest, Michael Winfrey in Prague and Justyna Pawlak in Brussels; Editing by Angus MacSwan
+Additional reporting by Luiza Ilie, Ioana Patran and Sam Cage in Bucharest, Michael Winfrey in Prague and Justyna Pawlak in Brussels; editing by Andrew Roche